jmfriedt/kiwisdr_timetransfer/251014_eLORAN/README.md

 states that "positioning correction information" are broadcast in this message but we have not seen such a message

+The conclusion found on this web page are probably also valid for
+<a href="https://web.archive.org/web/20110210111415/http://www.ports.gov.sa/section/full_story.cfm?aid=307">Saudi Arabia</a> and <a href="https://www.nmpnt.go.kr/en/sub.do?menukey=5208">Korea</a>.

 **TODO: add FEC correction**

 **TODO: understand message 13**